Traveling to Italy? Read what to eat in Puglia to get inspired and plan your menu ahead.

 Fave e cicorie (Broad beans with chicory)

 Mashed broad beans with chicory topped with olive oil, can be served with other grilled veggies like aubergines and peppers.
-If there is a meal that can make Gianni the happiest man of this world, then it’s fave.
 Filling and rich in taste, slow cooked for 2/3 hours .
 That’s why a patient cook with a warm heart is needed to prepare a decent bowl of fave.

 Orecchiette al pomodoro (Orecchiette pasta with tomato sauce)